coderefinery/git-intro/guide.md

 It's also fine to briefly go though important points from the optional exercises, but don't spend too much time on it since everyone will not have attempted them.

+### "Test your understanding" exercises

+Some episodes have a "test your understanding" exercise at the end which is intended as *formative assessment*, i.e. an activity that provides feedback to instructors and learners on whether learning objectives are being met.
+The instructor should end each episode by posing the "test your understanding" multiple-choice question, giving learners a minute to think about it, and then asking for the right answer or asking learners to raise their hands to signal which answer they think is correct.

 ### Conflict resolution

 We use screenshots from a violent video game in the section on conflict resolution, but